 The official day of the Cry of Pugad Lawin

 On this day, Andrés Bonifacio, the Supremo of the Katipunan, began the Philippine Revolution.

 How to Observe National Heroes' Day

 Pay your respects

 Visit a shrine or a monument and honor your favorite hero by laying a wreath or flowers.
-Or read about them and get inspired.
+Be inspired by their stories.

 Don't miss the parade